jaysylvester/citizen/README.md

     }

-The view of the originally requested controller (article.html in this case) is rendered and stored in the `route.chain` object:
+The view of the originally requested controller (article.hbs in this case) is rendered and stored in the `route.chain` object:

-    {{! article.html, which is stored in the route.chain scope }}
+    {{! article.hbs, which is stored in the route.chain scope }}

     <h1>{{title}}</h1>
     <p>{{summary}}</p>